 Freshwater Futures Community groups

 In 2015, we set up three community groups in the Rangitāiki, Kaituna/Maketū and Pongakawa/Waitahanui catchments to provide input and advice as we worked on implementing the earlier versions of the National Policy Statement for Freshwater Management (2014 and 2017).
 They helped us to identify local community values and desired outcomes for freshwater.
 They were starting to look at issues and solutions in their catchments.
 While the work programme has changed, the input they provided is still useful.
-We aim to meet with them again in April 2023.
+We are meeting with them again in April 2023.
 There are also several other community groups in the region with an interest in freshwater who we will be in touch with.

 Regional and Environmental Sector Organisation Forum